Xsiwo/KalyronOS/README.md

 # KalyronOS

-Kalyron OS is an architecture-first, deliberately conservative project scaffold for a custom 64-bit operating system.
-This repository documents the intended design, defines status rules, and provides a minimal kernel skeleton without claiming real hardware support or runtime readiness.
+Kalyron OS is a project to create a 64‑bit operating system.

+ Kalyron OS is in the early stages of development and does not yet provide full hardware support or runtime environment support.